Methadone Withdrawal & Detox

 This article was reviewed by a medical professional to guarantee the delivery of accurate and up-to- date information.
 View our research policy.

 If you or a loved one is struggling with addiction, help is available.
-Speak with a Recovery Advocate by calling 561-340-7269 now.
+Speak with a Recovery Advocate by calling 888-648-0738 now.

 Key Takeaways

-• Regular use of methadone (even as prescribed) can lead to dependence
+• Regular use of methadone (even as prescribed) can lead to dependence.

 Methadone is prescribed to help people with heroin use disorders manage their withdrawal symptoms.
-Methadone itself causes dependence and withdrawal can be challenging.
+Methadone itself causes dependence, and withdrawal can be challenging.

-What Causes Methadone Withdrawal?
+What Is Methadone Withdrawal?

 Methadone Withdrawal Symptoms

 Methadone withdrawal is associated with uncomfortable physical and psychological symptoms.
 While these symptoms generally subside over time, extreme cases of methadone withdrawal can be fatal.
-Methadone is somewhat unique among opioids because of its long half-life (up to 55 hours), so acute withdrawal symptoms can last longer than other opioids.
+Methadone is somewhat unique among opioids.
+It has a longer half-life (up to 55 hours), so acute withdrawal symptoms can last longer than other opioids.
+Many people report that physical methadone withdrawal feels like a very bad flu.

 Methadone Withdrawal Timeline